 Nayland, St James

-There are regular Lent groups held each year as well as a regular bible study group.
-Other groups include Bell Ringers, Flower Arrangers, Cleaners, Churchyard Working Party and an expanded choir for Christmas.
+There are regular weekly coffee mornings (10am to Noon, most Wednesdays).
+Other groups include Bell Ringers, Flower Arrangers, Cleaners, Churchyard Working Party and an small but dedicated choir.

 St James' is part of the Benefice of Stoke-by-Nayland with Leavenheath and Polstead, and Nayland with Wissington; part of the Hadleigh Deanery.